pingcap/docs/develop/dev-guide-build-cluster-in-cloud.md

     1. Click **Create Cluster**.
     2. On the **Create Cluster** page, **Serverless** is selected by default.
 Select a target region of your cluster, update the default cluster name if necessary, and then click **Create**.
 Your Serverless Tier cluster will be created in approximately 30 seconds.

-4. On the cluster overview page, and then click **Connect** in the upper-right corner.
+4. On the cluster overview page, click **Connect** in the upper-right corner.
 A connection dialog box is displayed.

 5. In the dialog, select your preferred connection method and operating system to get the corresponding connection string.
 This document uses MySQL client as an example.